libgdx/gdx-liftoff/GWT.md

       desktop-JVM behavior on desktop.
 [JS behavior is missing some key features.](https://www.regular-expressions.info/javascript.html)
       - The third-party extension RegExodus provides an alternative regular expression API that works the same on GWT and other platforms, and adds a few other features that aren't in `java.util.regex`.
+      - However, RegExodus isn't the same in syntax as java.util.regex or JS regexes, so you need to write a regex sometimes specifically using its feature set and syntax on all platforms.
+Simple regexes usually don't need special treatment.
     - `Long.rotateLeft(long, int)`, `Long.rotateRight(long, int)`, `Integer.rotateLeft(int, int)`, and
       `Integer.rotateRight(int, int)` all work in GWT, but are implemented in a bizarre and very slow way.
       You should just write these inline if you intend to use them; their replacements are: